 Often, retargeting code has to run on the browser because Woopra is using Identification by ostension to tell AdWords, etc. that you want this person added to a given audience.
 Since Woopra often does not even have an identifier for a user, and is not going to be able to get access to google's or facebook's id for the user, this is the only way to do it, as discussed above.

 One major thing this means, though, is that you need the triggering action to be an event that is tracked from the browser.
 Woopra's clientside (browser-side) triggers can only be fired as the result of a client-side event.
+Typically this means a pageview event.

 The AdWords app in Woopra makes use of dynamic audiences only, and uses a cookie-based, clientside identification by ostension.